-- Tripling the size of our fulfillment services to institutions and public service organizations ranging from food and beverage to hygiene products, safety equipment and signage.
+- Tripled the size of our fulfillment services to institutions and public service organizations ranging from food and beverage to hygiene products, safety equipment and signage.

-- Launching development of women’s fashion garments in our newly created 4,500 square foot garment center.
+- Launched development of women’s fashion garments in our newly created 4,500 square foot garment center.

 - Engaged French photographer, Jerome Poulalier to help us tell the amazing story of “Being Blind” and all the amazing abilities of the blind and visually impaired.